open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Award Status

-An award move through multiple states.
+An award moves through multiple states.
 Releases over time may update the status of an award.

 ```eval_rst
 .. csv-table-no-translate::